 ‘Twas the third month of quarantine, when I got swindled into going on a run.

 Now, I hate running.
 Like really hate it.
 My limit to enjoying running ends at 50 meters.

-Yet, a lovely friend persuaded me to go on a run with her.
+Yet, a friend persuaded me to go on a run with her.

-The run went by much smoother than I’d hoped, as of course having company will always help.
+The run went much smoother than I’d hoped, as of course, having company will always help.

-The next day though, my hamstrings were as sore they felt like they were going to rip off the back of my legs.
+The next day though, my hamstrings were so sore they felt like they were going to rip off the back of my legs.
 Honestly, they might have been close to.